Torts and Regulation: Cases, Principles, and Institutions

-Torts and Regulation: Cases, Principles, and Institutions (TRCPI) is designed to bring together common law principles in the field of torts with related statutory and regulatory materials.
+Torts and Regulation: Cases, Principles, and Institutions, Third Edition (TRCPI) is designed to bring together common law principles in the field of torts with related statutory and regulatory materials.
 The aim is to provide a text that introduces students to key tort principles and the way in which those tort principles have in part shaped the regulatory state and in part been supplanted by the regulatory state.

-The book borrows substantially from a torts casebook co-authored by the author and Karen Tani of the University of California at Berkeley.
-That book, Torts: Cases, Principles, and Institutions (4th ed., 2019), supplies much of the basic tort material that follows here in TRCPI.
+The book borrows substantially from a torts casebook co-authored by the author and Karen Tani of the University of Pennsylvania, Carey Law School.
+That book, Torts: Cases, Principles, and Institutions (6th ed., 2022), and previous editions, supplies much of the basic tort material that follows here in TRCPI.

 401,367 Words, 711 Pages in PDF